If you find the Wi-Fi signal in your home lacking or have areas where you don’t have coverage at all, a Wi-Fi mesh system could solve those problems.

 |Porch||1.75 Mbps||47.62 Mbps||2621%|

-As you can see, installing the mesh system drastically improved the Wi-Fi signal throughout the house — especially on the porch.
-I’ll likely do some further experimenting with the placement of the nodes, but even if this is the best result I see I will consider my $150 well spent.
+Installing the mesh system drastically improved the Wi-Fi signal throughout the house — especially on the porch.
+I consider my $150 well spent.

-If you are experiencing Wi-Fi dead zones or worse-than-expected performance, I’d highly recommend trying out a mesh system.
-A little money spent up front can save you a lot of frustration down the road.
+If you are experiencing Wi-Fi dead zones or worse-than-expected performance, I highly recommend trying out a mesh system.
+Spending a little money upfront can save you a lot of frustration down the road.
 It’s a lesson I wish I’d learned much earlier.

-The cost of mesh systems has dropped considerably over the last couple of years, so if you were put off by that before you might feel differently now.
+The cost of mesh systems has dropped considerably over the last couple of years, so if you were put off by price you might feel differently now.
 As always, if you do decide you want to buy make sure you price compare to get the best deal.